 Playroom – Lessons With Max, by Igromatic, is one of my favorite apps to use with younger children and those with developmental delays.
-Five areas of game play allows users to work on memory skills, object, color and number recognition with Max the cat!
+Five areas of gameplay allow users to work on memory skills, object, color and number recognition with Max the cat!
 Play each game individually or choose Game Mix to rotate through the games.
 Customize the voiced instructions with a record feature only accessible in the ‘coded’ parent area.

 Colors and Numbers –

 Have fun dragging the puzzle pieces into the shadowed area to recreate the familiar toy.
-You are sure to recognize these toys from the other areas of game play.
-This puzzle game is easy enough for those with difficulty in recreating puzzles…..as long as the puzzle piece is dragged in the correct vicinity it will be place into the puzzle.
+You are sure to recognize these toys from the other areas of gameplay.
+This puzzle game is easy enough for those with difficulty in recreating puzzles…..as long as the puzzle piece is dragged in the correct vicinity it will be placed into the puzzle.
 The shadowed puzzle helps with recognizing where the puzzle pieces belong.

 Memory and Match –